zoedarkweather/interactive-rating-component/README.md

 - Mobile-first workflow
 - JavaScript

 ### What I learned

 I'd just completed several relevant sections of the MDN Frontend Developer Course - Advanced Form Styling, UI Pseudo Classes, and Client-side Validation, so this was an opportunity to practice some of the things I've learned.
 I used radio buttons for the rating options as that seemed to make the most sense and be the most accessable way to do it.
 I had difficulty styling them at first and then I realized I should style the labels instead.
-I'm not sure if this was the correct way to do it, so any feedback on those choices would be helpfuls.
+I'm not sure if this was the correct way to do it, so any feedback on those choices would be helpful.

+10/11 updates: Centered component on page, added aria-live attribute so "thank you" is read by screen reader.
+Radio buttons are currently not able to be checked using the keyboard.
+Need to get help with this.

 ### Continued development